 For lotteries, the state government collects a share of revenue from all purchased tickets.
 The remaining money goes to prizes, retailer commissions, and administrative expenses (including advertising).

 For most other forms of gambling, the government typically taxes a gambling operator’s revenue.
-That is, the state taxes whatever the operators collected after they paid out winning wagers.
+That is, the state taxes what the operators collected after they paid out winning wagers.

 That amount does not include revenues from tribal casinos, which typically are not regulated or taxed by state and local governments.
 However, some states collect revenue from tribal casinos through revenue-sharing agreements with the operating tribes.

-In inflation-adjusted dollars, state and local government revenue from gambling rose modestly from around $25 billion in fiscal year 2000 to nearly $33 billion in fiscal year 2019.
-Revenue declined to $30 billion in fiscal year 2020 because of the COVID-19 pandemic.
+In inflation-adjusted dollars, state and local government revenue from gambling rose modestly from around $25 billion in fiscal year 2000 to $35 billion in fiscal year 2020.
+Revenue had dipped to $30 billion in fiscal year 2020 because of the COVID-19 pandemic.

 One limit on gambling revenue is that an abundance of gambling options can cannibalize a state's collections.
 That is, if a state builds a new casino, it will most likely draw gamblers who were already using existing casinos (in the state or a neighboring state) rather than add new gamblers to the pool.
 As such, over the past decade, inflation-adjusted gambling revenue only increased 6 percent, and it declined 3 percent when measured per adults ages 18 and older.

-In fiscal year 2020, among states with state-sanctioned gambling, total gambling revenue ranged from $2.2 million in Alabama (the state only offered parimutuel wagers) to over $3.6 billion in New York.
+In fiscal year 2021, among states with state-sanctioned gambling, total gambling revenue ranged from $4.1 million in Alabama (the state only offered parimutuel wagers) to over $3.1 billion in New York.
 Alaska, Hawaii, and Utah were the only states that collected no gambling-related revenue that year.
 As with the national total, the statewide totals were mostly driven by lottery revenue.
 In fact, 24 states collected over 70 percent of their gambling revenue from lotteries.
-Still, 10 states collected a majority of their gambling revenue from casinos (e.g., Nevada and Rhode Island) and three states (Oregon, Montana, and South Dakota) collected a majority from video games.
+Still, 11 states collected a majority of their gambling revenue from casinos (e.g., Nevada and Rhode Island) and four states (Montana, Oregon, South Dakota, and West Virginia) collected a majority from video games.

 Forty-five states and the District of Columbia operate lotteries.
 Only Alabama, Alaska, Hawaii, Nevada, and Utah do not.
 The first state lottery was authorized in New Hampshire in 1964, and by the 1990s a majority of states operated a lottery.
 Mississippi became the most recent state to authorize a lottery in 2018.